JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 #### Flat

-This type can be applied for @ToOne associations and @ToMany associations with only one selected field.
+This type can be applied for `@`ToOne associations and `@`ToMany associations with only one selected field.

 <div class="note">
-  New nested class will be created for @ToMany associations with more than one selected field instead.
+  New nested class will be created for `@`ToMany associations with more than one selected field instead.
 </div>

 For Flat DTOs, all inner class fields will be top-class fields.
 Their names will consist of the inner class filed name + fields names.